NTUDDSNLab/WBPR/README.md

 ### (5) Use the scripts

-* maxflow-cuda/bash_run.py:
-    Execute a list of shell commands, log their output, and capture execution times.
+* `maxflow-cuda/bash_run.py`: Execute all files in the given directory and capture the total execution time and each warp's accumulated execution time
     ```
     usage: bash_run.py [-h] [--log LOG] --dir DIR --times TIMES [--stats STATS]